Useful Linux Commands

 sudo systemctl enable ssh

-5. Troubleshooting and System Updates
+5. Troubleshooting & System Updates

-5.1 Resolve GLIBC Error (`GLIBC_2.29 not found`):
+5.1 Resolve a GLIBC Version Error

 sudo apt-get install libgfortran3